Search by Provider Name

 Coos Bay, OR 97420

-Hours: Day center: Monday/Tuesday/Wednesday/Friday 9am-2pm
+Hours: Day Center: Monday/Tuesday/Wednesday/Friday 9am-2pm

 Bathing and laundry facilities: Monday/Tuesday/Wednesday/Friday 9am-1pm

-Breakfast: Monday/Tuesday/Wednesday/Friday 9am-9:45am, Thursday 10am-noon for Waffles only
+Breakfast: Monday/Tuesday/Wednesday/Friday 9am-9:45am, Thursday 9am-9:45am for Waffles only

 Lunch: Monday/Tuesday/Wednesday/Friday noon-12:45pm